Introduction

 The fix was three lines.
 The detection took four hours of log archaeology.

-This post covers the practical layer: how to instrument LLM-driven agents with OpenTelemetry, what metrics actually matter in production, and the alert rules that would have caught that $340 mistake in under two minutes.
+This post covers the practical layer: how to instrument LLM-driven agents with OpenTelemetry, what metrics actually matter in production, and the alert rules that would have caught that measured billing mistake during the incident window.

 The Problem: AI Agents Are Distributed Systems Without a Map